alexander-kastil/m365-copilot/demos/02-prompts/readme.md

-# Using Copilot for Microsoft 365 in Office Apps & Chat
+# Craft effective prompts for Microsoft Copilot for Microsoft 365

 - Introduction to prompting Techniques
 - Summarize with Microsoft Copilot for Microsoft 365